petterreinholdtsen/free-culture-lessig/README.md

 Hans Schou</a>.
 Other versions of the book can be found from the
 <a href="http://free-culture.cc/remixes/">books remixes list</a>.

-The images were found in the HTML version available from
+The first draft had images found in the HTML version available from
 <a href="http://www.ibiblio.org/ebooks/Lessig/index.html">Elegant
-Ebooks</a>.
+Ebooks</a>, while later draft had these replaced with the original images provided by the author.

 The source of this project is available from the
 <a href="https://github.com/petterreinholdtsen/free-culture-lessig">free-culture-lessig